Pavlogal/ezarr/README.md

 ## FAQ

 ### How to update containers
+There is a `update_containers.sh` script that takes care of this.
+Simply run it and it updates all containers and removes old images.
+It's essentially the following steps but automated:
-If you'd like to update containers, you can move to the directory of your `docker-compose.yml` file and run `(sudo) docker compose pull`.
+If you'd like to it manually, go to the directory of your `docker-compose.yml` file and run `(sudo) docker compose pull`.
 This pulls the newest versions of all images (blueprints for containers) listed in the `docker-compose.yml` file.
 Then, you can run `(sudo) docker compose up -d`.
 This will deploy the new versions without losing uptime.
 Afterwards, you can run `(sudo)